What is the Normalizer Transformation in Informatica?

 You can check that the previous transformation is connected to Normalizer transformation with the new ports that are created.

-Step 9: Once this is done you can connect the Normalizer transformation ports to the target ports or target transformations.
-You should use the Autolink option in order to connect them.
-Once this connect is formed you must validate the mapping before going ahead and creating its workflow.
+Step 9: Once this is done, you can connect the Normalizer transformation ports to the target ports or target transformations.
+It would help if you used the Autolink option to connect them.
+Once this connection is formed, you must validate the mapping before going ahead and creating its workflow.

 Creating a Workflow for Normalization Transformation in Informatica